 How to Protect Yourself: Price-Gouging After a Hurricane

-The law bans unconscionable prices in the rental or sale of essential commodities, which would include lumber, ice, water, chemicals, generators and other necessary goods and services following a disaster.
-Other states may have similar laws, which also impose penalties on violators.
+During a declared state of emergency, the law bans unconscionable increases in prices in the rental or sale of essential commodities, which would include lumber, ice, water, chemicals, generators, shelter and other necessary goods and services once a state of emergency has been declared by the governor.
+It is also unlawful to raise hotel rental rates or housing lease rates under Florida’s price gouging laws.